lars-t-hansen/flatjs/SPEC.md

 ### Dynamic semantics

 Within the body of a method, "this" denotes the type object carrying the method.
+(FIXME: is that true?
+Esp for structs?)

 ### Translation

 For a struct type named R, with field names F1 ..
-Fn, the following will be defined, where "self" denotes a memory offset properly aligned for R and with a value such that memory offset self+R.size-1 is within the memory.
+Fn, the following will be defined, where "self" denotes a memory offset properly aligned for R and with a value such that memory offset self+R.SIZE-1 is within the memory.